RESEARCH STARTER

 Dopamine, in particular, is linked to various functions including mood, attention, and movement regulation.
 Abnormal levels of catecholamines can indicate health issues, such as high blood pressure or certain rare tumors.
 Physicians can assess catecholamine levels through blood or urine tests, which may require dietary restrictions to ensure accuracy.
 Overall, understanding catecholamines provides insight into how our bodies respond to stress and maintain homeostasis, highlighting their significance in both physical and mental health.

 Catecholamines are compounds that function as hormones and neurotransmitters.
-They contain a dihydroxy (two hydroxal groups) benzene ring and are derived from tyrosine, an amino acid.
+They contain a dihydroxy (two hydroxyl groups) benzene ring and are derived from tyrosine, an amino acid.
 Catecholamines are produced in the adrenal glands, which are found on the top of each kidney.
 The glands release the compounds when a person is subjected to emotional or physical stress.
-The main types of catecholamine are dopamine, epinephrine (adrenaline), and norepinephrine.
+The main types of catecholamines are dopamine, epinephrine (adrenaline), and norepinephrine.
 These hormones are released during times of high stress and certain illnesses.
 Physicians can order blood or urine tests to check the levels of catecholamine in their patients.
 This is done to test for specific problems, including several very rare types of tumors.

 Background

 Hormones are one of the ways different parts of the body communicate with one another.
 They are chemicals that are produced in different glands, or body organs designed to produce these special chemicals.
 The hormones are released into the bloodstream and circulate throughout the body, where they trigger specific reactions.
-The human body has fourteen glands that control a wide range of activities.
+The human body has multiple glands that control a wide range of activities.

 Catecholamine is produced in the adrenal glands.
 The adrenal glands are two triangular-shaped glands that are located on each kidney.
 Each gland is about 1.5 by 3 inches (or just under 4 by 8 centimeters) in size.
-Their name identifies their location: ad means "at or near" and renal is a derivative of the Latin word for kidney.
+Their name identifies their location: ad means “at or near,” and renal is a derivative of the Latin word for kidney.

 Overview